Layout

 Benefits

 The Stage-Gate Process enables decision-making.
 Teams make better decisions faster.
-It is a structured approach that provides a roadmap for the product innovation process.
+It is a structured approach providing a roadmap for product innovation.
 It allows teams to identify risks and potential problems quickly.

 Phase Gate processes also allow companies to kill projects that aren’t viable.
-It guides teams to make a strong definition for the product and strong business case, that is then reviewed by an independent party of gatekeepers.
+It guides teams to make a firm definition for the product and robust business case; an independent party of gatekeepers then reviews that.
 This eliminates risky and expensive projects that will not provide a return on the product development investment.

 The Stage-Gate Process is stable and consistent.
 It provides a structure that can smooth execution and make product development more predictable and timely.